 Narcissus ‘Tete a Tete’

 ‘Tete a Tete’ narcissus is one of the most recognized miniature daffodils.
-It has very fragrant flowers that bloom in early to mid-spring.
+Its fragrant daffodils bloom in early to mid-spring.
 Each stem carries 1 to 3 buttercup yellow flowers and grows about 6 to 8 inches in height.

 Best planted in groups of at least six bulbs, ‘Tete a Tete’ works best in flower beds, landscaping, and containers.